McCormick29/ProjectORG/README.md

 # App Future Functionality

 - App will compile data from each profile to track performance
-- App will broaden ticketing system to track any task needing more attention
+- App will broaden ticketing system to track any task requiring more attention
 - App will house a storybook to track react components
-- App will improve on data visualization
+- App will improve on data and data visualization